playcanvas/developer.playcanvas.com/content/en/tutorials/real-time-multiplayer-photon.md

 ### 3. Set Script for Root entity

-Create a new **photon-loadbalancing-playcanvas.js** and attach it to the root entity.
+Create a new script asset **photon-loadbalancing-playcanvas.js** and attach it to the Root entity in the Editor.

 ![Root Entity - Inspector][16]